-Halloween usually results in a big, scary pile of waste.
-Follow these tips and rules for proper waste disposal in the Sioux Falls area.
+Halloween typically ends in big, scary piles of waste.
+Follow these tips for proper disposal in the Sioux Falls area:

-1. Candy Wrappers are Not Recyclable: Sadly, plastic and foil candy wrappers are NOT recyclable.
-When purchasing candy to hand out to trick-or-treaters, look for cardboard options instead and go for bulk to avoid excess packaging.
+1. Candy Wrappers are Not Recyclable: Unfortunately, plastic and foil candy wrappers are NOT recyclable.
+When purchasing candy to hand out to trick-or-treaters, look for cardboard box options instead and go for bulk to avoid excess packaging.

-2. Make a Costume, Swap, or Buy Used: Swap your old costume with a friend or reuse one from a thrift store or your closet.
-Fabric is not allowed in the Sioux Falls recycling bin, but it is reusable!
-Make sure to donate any old costumes to your local thrift stores so they can be reused.
+2. Make a Costume, Swap it, or Buy Used: Swap your old costume with a friend, by a used one from a thrift store, or find something from your closet!
+Fabric is not allowed in the Sioux Falls recycling bin, but it is reusable- so make sure to donate any old costumes to your local thrift stores so they can be reused.

-5. Use a pillow case: Skip the store-bought treat buckets and use a reusable grocery bag or a pillowcase instead.
+6. Use a pillow case for Trick or Treating: Skip the store-bought treat buckets and use a reusable grocery bag or a pillowcase instead.
 They fit way more treats and are less likely to be tossed in the trash since they can be used year-round.
-If it gets ruined, please keep fabric out of the recycling bin.
+If the pillow case or reusable bag gets ruined however, please keep fabric out of the recycling bin.

 7. Candy Leftovers: Candy is typically not compostable, but it could be frozen to save for later or turned into something new!
 For example, chocolates could be turned into candy bark and hard candies could be used as cake and cookie toppers for the holidays.
 If you do end up throwing it out, please keep candy and food waste out of your Sioux Falls recycling bin.